"We Preach Christ"

-This needs to be the great motive in Cornerstone's ministry as well.
-She needs to proclaim to people the great mystery of the gospel message - that their only hope of eternal glory is to have Christ in them.
-And she needs to bring that message to bear in individual lives - admonishing and teaching each man - in such a way that we "present" them "complete in Christ".
+This needs to be our great motive in our church's ministry as well.
+We need to proclaim to people the great mystery of the Gospel message -- that their only hope of eternal glory is to have Christ in them.
+And we need to bring that message to bear in individual lives -- admonishing and teaching each man -- in such a way that we "present" them "complete in Christ".

 * * * * * * * * * *

-What a great responsibility Cornerstone Fellowship has!
-As a church family, you deal with spiritual realities and eternal destinies!
-This work deserves your greatest efforts and personal sacrifices; and yet who is sufficient for such things?
-How do you possibly go about getting such a thing done?
+What a great responsibility we have!
+We deal with spiritual realities and eternal destinies!
+This work deserves our greatest efforts and personal sacrifices; and yet, it's one in which we're utterly and completely dependent upon divine resources.
+Who is sufficient for such things?
+How do we possibly go about getting such a thing done?

 Praise God that, even in this, we aren't left on our own.
 God gives us a living example of how weak and frail people like us are to "flesh-out" this God-given "mission statement" - both corporately as a church, and personally as individual servants of Christ.
 God shows us, last of all ...